Ejection fraction: What does it measure? | Beacon Health System Ejection fraction: What does it measure? | Beacon Health System

 Ejection fraction can be measured with imaging tests, including:

 • Echocardiogram.
 This is the most common test used to measure ejection fraction.
-An echocardiogram uses sound waves to create pictures of the beating heart.
-It shows how blood flows through the heart and heart valves.
+Sound waves make pictures of the beating heart.
+An echocardiogram shows how blood flows through the heart and heart valves.

 • Magnetic resonance imaging (MRI).
 An MRI uses a magnetic field and radio waves to create cross-sectional images of specific parts of the body.
 When an MRI is used to study the heart, it's called a cardiac MRI.